Vast Horizon Help Files

 The ansi sign will give you more information about how you can use ansi color to highlight particular items in the game, if this is helpful to you.

-If you have questions at any time, you can ask them on the help channel.
+If you have questions at any time, you can ask them on the newbie channel.
 To do this, type NEWBIE [your message].

 Once you are comfortable to create your character type START.
 Then follow the prompts to create your character.
 They should be easily understood but if not, you may abort and start over once your question has been answered.

 Once you have answered basic questions such as name, gender, date of birth and so on, you will be asked whether you wish to write your description now or later.
 If you choose to write it now, you will be taken to the description aisle.
 If you opt to do it later, you will be taken into the game world, where you have up to 14 days to write it.
 To do this, type @SETDESCRIPTION.
 Once the fourteen days have elapsed, and you have not written a description, you will automatically be moved to the description aisle.
 There, you will have time to write your description.
 Note that, if you have less than 50 total points, you will have two weeks to write your description or your character will be deleted.